Malaga Events in December 2023

 December is one of the busiest months of the year as you’ll see when you read this guide to Malaga events in December.
 Christmas events join the usual round-up of cultural activities, so there’s plenty to do and see.

 Note that, as always, this round-up is a work in progress and we’ll be adding new events as soon as we hear about them.
 Bookmark the page to ensure you stay up-to-date.

 Quick heads-up: December has 3 public holidays:

-Friday 6 December is a public holiday in Spain.
-Banks, business and shops will close all day in Malaga, but expect to find cafés, bars and restaurants open as usual.
+Wednesday 6 December is a public holiday in Spain.
+Banks, businesses and most shops will close all day in Malaga, but expect to find cafés, bars and restaurants open as usual.
 The same applies to museums and monuments.
-Some will close early – for example, the Museum of Malaga closes at 3pm.

-Monday 9 December is a public holiday in Malaga (the official holiday is the day before (8th), but as it’s a Sunday, the public holiday is moved to Monday).
+Friday 8 December is a public holiday in Malaga.
 Banks and business will be closed all day in Malaga, but shops, cafés, bars and restaurants will be open as usual.
 All museums and monuments open as usual except the Museum of Malaga, open until 3pm only.

 For more information on public holidays in Malaga, read our dedicated post here.